tomassilva03/PFL-TP2/README.md

 ### Conclusions about the Work Carried Out
 The development of the STAQS game in Prolog has been a valuable learning experience, providing insights into game design, AI algorithms, and user interaction.
 The project successfully implemented a functional game with variable-sized boards and different difficulty levels.
 However, there are areas for improvement, particularly in enhancing the AI's strategic capabilities during the setup phase and optimizing performance for larger boards.
+Additionally, improving input validation for all user inputs is necessary to ensure a robust and error-free gaming experience.
 Overall, the project demonstrates the potential of Prolog for developing complex logic-based games and sets the foundation for future enhancements and extensions.

 ## Images